-Author's Note - Creating the Armstrong and Burton Series
+Author's Note - Creating the Armstrong and Burton Series and Lost in Solway

 I profess to be no kind of authority on politics or history, the truth of which was made plain to some friends who once invited me onto a quiz team thinking I was going to be their secret weapon, and were subsequently amazed at my general cluelessness.
 Having said this, I find some of the real people and historical events appropriated for use in the Armstrong and Burton series endlessly fascinating, although I've only scraped the surface in terms of my real understanding.
 If you are also interested in learning more, on this page I've gone into some the sources of my own background research.
 You'll also find some links to external blogs and history resources on the in context page, and some shorter articles on the blog page.